RealDevExpert/wordpress-fictional-university/README.md

 ### Note Permission and Security (Part 1)

-Give basic subscriber role users permission to create and manage their own notes
+Feature: Give basic subscriber role users permission to create and manage their own notes

 Steps:

 `university-post-types`, edit Note post type

 Admin dashboard, grant permissions for 'Notes' to admin and subscriber

+Feature: Privacy.
+Only the creator or the author of note should be able to view it

+##### Manually

+Right now anyone can visit the url `http://practice-wordpress.local/wp-json/wp/v2/note/` and see newly created notes

+We will leverage a WP native feature of private content:

+Visit the admin dashboard -> Notes -> click the newly created note -> Status & Visibility -> Visibility -> Change to "Private"

+- To do the same for all Notes: table nav (Bulk Actions, Edit, Move to Trash) -> Select Edit -> Apply -> in the box that shows up -> change status to "Private"

+#### Programmatically

+In `functions` file we create a `makeNotePrivate()` function to force note posts to be private on the server side, despite them having a `status` of `publish` in `MyNotes.js`, that is on the client side).

 ### Note Permission and Security (Part 2)